-Falls Canyon Trail is a 4.9 mile lightly trafficked loop trail located near Spencer, IN that features a waterfall and is only recommended for very experienced adventurers.
+Falls Canyon Trail is a 4.9 mile lightly trafficked loop trail located near Spencer, Indiana that features a waterfall and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Trail starting near the camp store that looks through the nature preserve.
 Hill coming up into the end of the trail at the cabins caused an unexpected rest break.
 It is nice to have a cut over to the quarry and be able to jump on other trails.